ruiqi-zhong/DescribeDistributionalDifferences/README.md

 This repo contains the code and data for our paper:

-**Describing Differences between Text Distributions with Natural Language**
+**Summarizing Differences between Text Distributions with Natural Language**

 Ruiqi Zhong, Charlie Snell, Dan Klein, Jacob Steinhardt